gjm222/Udacity-Term2-Project5/README.md

 ## Timestep Length and Elapsed Duration (N & dt)
+A value of 10 for N and .1 seconds for dt was used for a total predition of 1 second into the future.
+This seems like a reasonable number of steps to accurately predict and not use too many cpu cycles.

 ## Polynomial Fitting and MPC Preprocessing
 ## Model Predictive Control with Latency